prasannavl/Liara/README.md

 The Liara Framework
 ==================================

-**Project Status Note:**
+### Status Note

+> Experiment ended: April, 2014.

-This project was just a high-performance experiment, and is now obsolete.
+> This project was a high-performance experiment, and is now obsolete.
 Please check **ASP.NET vNext** at https://github.com/aspnet/home

 Where elegance meets performance.